alevalve/scene-graph-to-unreal-blockout/README.md

 Future enhancements will focus on three key areas:

-### Geometry: Add wall thickness and a full ceiling to transform the room from a simple block-out into a solid enclosure.
+**Geometry**: Add wall thickness and a full ceiling to transform the room from a simple block-out into a solid enclosure.

-### Openings: Extend the JSON schema to define doors and windows—complete with dimensions and positions—so you can automatically spawn frames and cut-outs.
+**Openings**: Extend the JSON schema to define doors and windows—complete with dimensions and positions—so you can automatically spawn frames and cut-outs.

-#### Materials & Aesthetics: Apply default surface materials (e.g., drywall, concrete, wood) to walls, floor, and ceiling, instantly lending realism and visual polish to the generated space.
+**Material**s & Aesthetics: Apply default surface materials (e.g., drywall, concrete, wood) to walls, floor, and ceiling, instantly lending realism and visual polish to the generated space.